UniverseFly/schema/README.md

 ## Motivation

-This project is inspired by [the scheme project](https://inst.eecs.berkeley.edu/~cs61a/sp21/proj/scheme/) of CS 61A, Berkely.
+This project is inspired by [the scheme project](https://inst.eecs.berkeley.edu/~cs61a/sp21/proj/scheme/) of CS 61A, Berkeley.
 The reason why I use scala for implementation is that I'm impressed by its power of abstraction.
 Coincidentally, just before I started this project, Scala 3 was released, coming with many powerful features that give more freedom to developers.

 ## Usage